 The Best Camera for Travel

-People often ask me which camera to buy, so I figured, why not consolidate what features I consider must-haves and what I believe to be the best camera for travel into one post, and keep it updated as time goes on.
+People often ask me which camera to buy, so I figured, why not consolidate the features I consider must-haves and what I believe to be the best camera for travel into one post, and keep it updated as time goes on.
 I will cover the best mirrorless camera for travel, as well as the best compact camera for travel.

 A good travel camera should be versatile enough to handle a variety of situations while being easy to carry about.
 Depending on your style of travel, this could change but a lot of factors stay the same.
 Given the list of features I think are really valuable while traveling, what’s the best camera out there?